M Idioms

 make a fool out of (someone)

-- make someone look foolish
+- to make someone look foolish

 make a fuss (over someone or something)